The Windrush generation were wronged by successive governments. To help right those wrongs, the Home Office has put in place a number of measures.

 Urgent and exceptional cases

-In October 2018, the Home Office established an Urgent and Exceptional Payments process for those members of the Windrush generation who had an urgent and exceptional need that could not wait for a compensation claim to be processed.
+In December 2018, the Home Office established an Urgent and Exceptional Payments process for those members of the Windrush generation who had an urgent and exceptional need in advance of the Windrush compensation scheme.

 The process remains open for those who need it.
 The total value of the payments approved to date is £46,795.08.